-Item 302(b) mandates disclosures regarding oil and gas producing activities.
+Item 302(b) requires disclosures regarding oil and gas producing activities.
 U.S. GAAP currently mandates similar disclosures, which are proposed to be expanded to include the period-specific disclosures required by Item 302(b).
-The SEC has proposed to eliminate Item 302(b) subject to this proposed amendment to U.S. GAAP being adopted.
+The SEC had proposed to eliminate Item 302(b), subject to this proposed amendment to U.S. GAAP being adopted.
+As the U.S. GAAP amendment has not yet been adopted, the SEC has retained Item 302(b) in the final rule, but may reconsider the proposal in the future.